 - List of local pharmacies for testing: https://coronavirus.health.ny.gov/find-test-site-near-you

-- Testing through Rite Aid (must register and schedule): https://www.riteaid.com/pharmacy/services/covid-19-testing
+- Drive thru testing through Rite Aid (must register and schedule) 2-3 days for the results: https://www.riteaid.com/pharmacy/services/covid-19-testing

 - Please call (315) 781-8448

 There has been a lot of talk about COVID-19 testing in the news.
 Diagnostic (nasopharyngeal swab) testing is not the same as an antibody test.

 Diagnostic testing: Diagnostic tests check samples from your respiratory system (such as swabs of the inside of the nose) to tell you if you currently have an infection with SARS-CoV-2, the virus that causes COVID-19.
 Diagnostic testing is used to diagnose COVID-19.

 All diagnostic testing for COVID 19 in Ontario County should be through your healthcare provider.
 Some Urgent Care facilities are also doing COVID-19 testing.
 You should call the Urgent Care Center before going if you think you may have COVID-19.